Judging Criteria and Accolades

 – Does the design adhere to the principles of a circular economy such as designing out waste and pollution, minimising materials and regenerating natural systems?

-Entries that address the criteria for Design Excellence, + Design Innovation + Design Impact will be considered for a Victorian Premier’s Design Awards Best in Category accolade – limited to eight (8) accolades.
+Entries that demonstrate the criteria for Design Excellence, + Design Innovation + Design Impact will be considered for a Victorian Premier’s Design Awards Best in Category accolade – limited to eight (8) accolades.

 4. Design Transformation